Police Suspect That Redditor Is A Child Predator After Using Binoculars To Watch Birds Next To A School

 Two cops confronted OP about what exactly he was doing.

-OP didn't have anything to prove his claims to the cops.
+OP didn't have anything to prove his claims to the police.

-After investigating further, the cops decided to let OP go and explained how suspicious what he was doing looked.
+After investigating further, the police decided to let OP go and explained how suspicious his actions appeared.

 "An Australian Hobby (Falco longipennis) with what I presume is an escapee pet Budgerigar (Melopsittacus undulatus) for lunch"

-It is comparatively slender, long-winged, and smaller compared to other falcons.
+It is comparatively slender, long-winged, and smaller than other falcons.

-A darker plumage is found in humid areas and a lighter plumage in drier ones, depending on sex, age, and environment.
+A darker plumage is found in humid areas, while a lighter plumage is found in drier ones, depending on sex, age, and environment.

 Here's how the Reddit community reacted to u/ShereKhanage's post:

-Hobbies that don't involve looking suspicious and getting questioned by the cops.
+Hobbies that don't involve looking suspicious and getting questioned by the police.

 Moreover, practicing empathy can also play a crucial role in alleviating these tensions.
 When individuals can put themselves in another's shoes, they are more likely to approach situations with understanding rather than judgment.
 This psychological principle, known as perspective-taking, encourages a more compassionate view of others, which can lead to better social cohesion and reduced conflict.